apache/cordova-cli/README.md

 npm install -g cordova
 ```

+**NOTE**: on Mac OS X, you may want to change the owner of the cordova directory that npm installs to.
+This will allow you to run cordova as local user without requiring root permissions.
+Assuming your node_modules directory is in `/usr/local/lib/`, you can do this by running: `sudo chown -R <username> /usr/local/lib/node_modules/cordova`

 # Getting Started

 cordova-client has a single global `create` command that creates new cordova projects into a specified directory.
 Once you create a project, `cd` into it and you can execute a variety of project-level commands.
 Completely inspired by git's interface.